EconomyLens.com

 Related

 “Canada got caught cheating on a commercial, can you believe it?”
 Trump told reporters before heading on a trip to Asia.
 “And I heard they were pulling the ad — I didn’t know they were putting it on a little bit more.
 They could have pulled it tonight,” Trump added.
-After a reporter mentioned the ad would be pulled on Monday, Trump replied: “That’s dirty play.
+After a reporter said the ad would be pulled on Monday, Trump replied: “That’s dirty play.
 But I can play dirtier than they can.”

-The Canadian ad used quotes from a radio address on trade that Reagan delivered in 1987, in which he warned against the ramifications that high tariffs on foreign imports could have on the US economy.
-It cited Reagan as stating that “high tariffs inevitably lead to retaliation by foreign countries and the triggering of fierce trade wars,” a quote that matches a transcript of his speech on the Ronald Reagan Presidential Library’s website.
-The Ronald Reagan Foundation commented on X on Thursday that the Ontario government had used “selective audio and video” and that it was reviewing its legal options.
+– ‘Crooked ad’ – The Canadian ad used quotes from a radio address on trade that Reagan delivered in 1987, in which he warned against ramifications that he said high tariffs on foreign imports could have on the US economy.
+It cited Reagan as saying that “high tariffs inevitably lead to retaliation by foreign countries and the triggering of fierce trade wars,” a quote that matches a transcript of his speech on the Ronald Reagan Presidential Library’s website.

-Trump described the ad on Friday night as a “crooked ad,” adding that “they know Ronald Reagan loved tariffs.”
-Both Trump and Carney are expected to attend a dinner on the sidelines of an Asia-Pacific Economic Cooperation (APEC) meeting in South Korea on Wednesday, but Trump indicated he had no plans to meet Carney.
+The Ronald Reagan foundation wrote on X on Thursday that the Ontario government had used “selective audio and video” and that it was reviewing its legal options.
+Trump said on Friday night that it was a “crooked ad,” adding that “they know Ronald Reagan loved tariffs.”
+Trump and Carney are both set to be at a dinner on the sidelines of an Asia-Pacific Economic Cooperation (APEC) in South Korea on Wednesday.
+But Trump said he had no plans to meet Carney.

 © 2024 AFP